BACKGROUND

 However, while the total reported number may be exaggerated, there remains no doubt that lynx do kill large numbers of sheep in Norway, including multiple killing events (especially by male lynx) involving 2-5 sheep.
 One 1999 study suggested average Norwegian losses of 9.5 sheep per lynx per year.
 More recent EU figures suggested compensation is paid in Norway for an average of 16 sheep and goats per lynx per year.
 This level of conflict remains much higher than anywhere else.
 France is the next highest with less than 2 sheep and goats lost per lynx per year.
 Most countries suffer close to zero losses.

 What explains this variation?
-Beyond the problems with unverified claims, it should be noted that most Norwegian flocks roam the forest unfenced and unguarded all summer.
+Beyond the problems with unverified claims, it should be noted that most Norwegian flocks freely roam the forest unguarded all summer.
 This is very different to keeping sheep in fields or on open moorlands, because the risk of predation by lynx is much lower further away from woodland habitats.
-Indeed, even in Norway, where sheep are kept confined in fields, sheep are ‘almost never killed’.
+Indeed, even in Norway, in places where sheep are kept confined in fields, sheep are ‘almost never killed’.
 This phenomenon is not thought to be due to fencing excluding lynx, since many of these fences are simple and rarely truly predator-proof.
-Instead, fencing appears to prevent sheep entering woodland habitat (i.e. lynx habitat) and so reduces the rate of random encounters between lynx and sheep which are understood to cause most lynx-sheep predation events (and be the reason why wider-ranging males typically kill more sheep).
+Instead, fencing appears to prevent sheep entering woodland habitat (i.e. where the lynx are!) and so reduces the rate of random encounters between lynx and sheep which are understood to cause most lynx-sheep predation events (and be the reason why wider-ranging males typically kill more sheep).

 To illustrate this effect, a striking comparison may be made between Norway and Sweden.
 In Sweden, an average of just 0.1 sheep are killed per lynx per year, a rate one hundred times lower than those reported Norwegian depredation rates.
 Sweden also supports many more lynx than Norway, although it also hosts fewer sheep (around 300,000 versus more than 2 million), but a key difference is that Swedish sheep are kept behind fences.